DanialArab/AWS/README.md

 <a name="44"></a>
 ### Serverless Hosted Website: MyBlog.com

 This architecture focuses on a globally scalable website where content (blogs) is often read but rarely written.
-It combines static files with a dynamic REST API, incorporates caching, and includes flows for new user welcome emails and photo thumbnail generation.
+Some of the website is purely static files, the rest is a dynamic REST API.
+So it combines static files with a dynamic REST API, incorporates caching, and includes flows for new user welcome emails and photo thumbnail generation.

 - Core Components:
    - Amazon CloudFront: Provides global distribution for static content and acts as the front-end for the REST API.